First Published: 18th September 2018 | Updated: 15th November 2018 Take Me Straight To The Infographic

 For business users, Twitter can be an excellent marketing tool.
 When you’re forced to be creative with your words, your advertising can be much more effective.

 Faced with statistics like that, can you really afford not to join the “Twittersphere”?
 Yet is it enough to just have a profile and send a few tweets?
 Probably not.
 You’re certainly not going to generate much business that way.
-We’ve put together 10 tips you can use to maximise Twitter for your business.
+We’ve put together 10 tips that you can follow to make the most out of Twitter for your business.

 1) Personalised Profiles Rule